xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/DiscoveryAction.md

 This would output "Marking peers Vector(/192.168.0.1, /192.168.0.2) as unreachable", since we are matching on the `unreachableAction` variable.
 ## Questions:
  1. What is the purpose of this code file?
-   - This code file defines a sealed trait and two case classes related to network discovery for the Alephium project's API.
+   - This code file defines a sealed trait and two case classes related to network discovery for the Oxygenium project's API.

 2. What is the significance of the `sealed` keyword before the `trait DiscoveryAction`?
    - The `sealed` keyword restricts the inheritance of `DiscoveryAction` to this file, allowing exhaustive pattern matching on its subclasses.